se-for-sci/se-for-sci.github.io/content/week08_static_typing/typing.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-Ignoring the old style syntax (it should say
-`Item "None" of "list[str] | None"`), it did find the problem.
-If someone does
+It did find the problem.
+If someone does not pass `prefix=`, our function will
-not pass `prefix=`, our function will try to iterate over None, which throw a
+try to iterate over None, which throw a runtime error!
+Even without a test case
-runtime error!
-Even without a test case for using the default argument, MyPy can
-detect it as problematic.
+for using the default argument, MyPy can detect it as problematic.

 The fix is simple - just use `for prefix in prefixes or []:`.
 Once we learn
 about Protocols, another fix would be to replace the `list[str]` with something